renatoaraujo/slim-skeleton/README.md

 $ php ./bin/doctrine orm:schema-tool:create
 ```

-Go to public/ folder and run the command
+Run the application using composer
 ```
-$ php -S localhost:3000
+$ composer serve
 ```

 Or create your Nginx/Apache virtual host pointing to /public/index.php